Skip to content

 \[ \begin{aligned} y_{i} & \sim \mathcal{N}\left(\mu_{i}, \sigma\right) \\ \mu_{i} &=\alpha+\beta X_{i} \end{aligned} \]

 So the miles per gallon mpg of a single car \(y_{i}\) can be modelled using a normal distribution \(\mathcal{N}\) parametrized by mean \(u_{i}\). which is a linear function of \(X\) parametrized by intercept \(\alpha\), coefficients \(\beta\) and standard deviation \(\sigma\) (see this SO post).
-Remember we will have as many coeffients \(\beta\) as we have features (columns) in our dataset \(X\).
+Remember we will have as many coefficients \(\beta\) as we have features (columns) in our dataset \(X\).

 Now to find the optimal values of these parameters we will use maximum likelihood estimation.
 Interestingly this is the same as estimating these values using Ordinary Least Squares estimation (see notes Andrew Ng, cs229).